The Business of Back to School

 5. School Safety Back in Focus

 Pre-COVID, school safety was one of the top themes across the K-12 landscape.
 During COVID, school safety was temporarily deprioritized in order to support remote learning.
-As many schools begin to retrun to some level of in-person activities, we fully anticipate that school safety will vault back to the top of purchasing prioritization decisions for educators.
+As many schools begin to return to some level of in-person activities, we fully anticipate that school safety will vault back to the top of purchasing prioritization decisions for educators.

-Since 2004, Baird’s Knowledge Solutions team of dedicated investment banking and institutional equity research professionals have been actively covering the sector.
+Since 2004, Baird’s Knowledge Solutions team of dedicated investment banking and institutional equity research professionals has been actively covering the sector.
 Today, our coverage spans the education lifecycle – from early childhood education to professional training and compliance – and reflects experience across a wide range of business models including traditional and online schools, digital content/assessments, professional skills development/CE, and software-based enterprise solutions.

 Contact Our Team